 [Dissolved oxygen criteria are listed as minimum 24-hour means at any site within the segment.
 Absolute minima and seasonal criteria are listed in §307.7 of this title unless otherwise specified in this appendix.
-Dissolved oxygen criteria of 2.0 mg/L in this appendix are allowed a daily variation down to 1.5 mg/L for no more than eight hours per 24-hour period.
 Dissolved oxygen criteria of 1.0 mg/L in this appendix will be considered minimum values at any time.]